shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-revenue-and-billing-your-clients.md

 ## Pulling billing reports

 The Billing Report tool of Microsoft Monetize allows you to easily manage internal invoicing for your publishers and advertisers across all activity, both managed and 3rd-party buying and selling.
-To access this tool, go **Network**  \>  **Reporting** and select "Billing Report" from the **Type** drop-down.
+To access this tool, go **Network**  >  **Reporting** and select "Billing Report" from the **Type** drop-down.
 You now have a new set of metrics and dimensions available which simplify your in-house invoice development process.

 ## Booked revenue: How advertisers pay networks?

 Advertisers make all kinds of financial deals with networks, based on CPMs, CPAs or other models.
-Within Xandr Monetize, networks can input their "booked revenue," or the revenue they will receive from advertisers.
+Within Microsoft Monetize, networks can input their "booked revenue," or the revenue they will receive from advertisers.

 - CPM: A flat payment per thousand impressions
 - CPC: A flat payment per click